biocodellc/localcontexts_db/README.md

 ## Getting Started
 What you need to run this app:
-- `virtualenv`
+- virtualenv
-- Django
+- Django 3.1
 - PostGreSQL
-- Make sure you're running the latest version of `pip` and python.
+- Python 3.8.3 with the latest version of `pip`

 To run the app:
 ```python manage.py runserver```